The Merger with Pharmacia and After

 Thousands of layoffs at Pharmacia sites followed this acquisition.
 I calculated that between 2000 and 2010, Pfizer laid off over 100,000 employees, not all from Upjohn.
 The large research operations at Kalamazoo and Ann Arbor in Michigan were closed.
 Animal Health operations were spun off as Zoetis.
 All Consumer Healthcare products were sold to Johnson & Johnson.
 Most off-patent solid oral dose legacy brands were spun-off to Mylan.

 Bextra had to be withdrawn from the U.S. market and Pfizer paid a $2.5 BILLION fine for deceptive marketing of it.
 Pfizer attempted to move some manufacturing from the U.S. and Europe to China and India but that was an expensive fiasco.
 Two Pfizer CEO's were fired because of their unacceptable behaviour.
-Here are some other dates:
+Pfizer leadership's dysfunctionality was written about in a Fortune magazine article

 - Upjohn Division announced by Pfizer July 2018